 If you are in receipt of CMU Complémentaire then, as a general rule, all medical and dental costs are fully covered and you will have no costs to pay, provided you always pass through your family doctor for medical services.

-Unlike other health service users, those in receipt of CMU-C do not pay for their treatment and then seek reimbursement.
-The treatment is provided free of charge at the point of delivery and it is the doctors and chemists who themselves then seek recovery of their fees and charges from the health service.
+Unlike many other health service users, those in receipt of CMU-C do not pay for their treatment and then seek reimbursement.
+The treatment is provided free of charge at the point of delivery and it is the doctors and chemists who themselves then recover their fees and charges from the health service.

 Doctors and specialists who treat you are required by the government to only charge the basic, official fee.
 There is evidence that some specialists do not always honour this rule, and that some CMU-C patients are being asked to pay additional fees, or simply refused treatment.
 In either case this practice is not permitted and should be reported to your local Caisse.

 The current annual income thresholds for entitlement to CMU–C are not generous.
 The level depends on the size of your household, as follows: